 Fuchs’ Dystrophy affects these endothelial cells, causing them to deteriorate and eventually die.
 The result is a less effective drainage pump and fluid buildup in the cornea.
 This fluid buildup causes a number of reactions, including swelling, pain, cloudiness and eventually reduced vision.

-People more likely to develop the disease include:
+- Women – who are 5 times more likely to develop the disease then men

 The symptoms of Fuchs’ Dystrophy usually don’t appear in people until they are age 50 or older, although in some cases they can appear sooner.
 They include:

 These symptoms usually affect both eyes, and gradually worsen over time.
-Additionally, these symptoms are concerns for a variety of eye problems, so if you are experiencing any of these, it is advised that you schedule an appointment with your eye doctor immediately.
+Additionally, these symptoms are concerns for a variety of eye problems, so if you are experiencing any of these, it is advised that you schedule an appointment with our Cornea specialist immediately.